Dignity and Respect

-When we work together on common goals, whether we’re part of an athletic team, a corporation, or a community, we have expectations that we each have something to offer.
+When we work together on common goals — whether as part of an athletic team, a corporation, or a community — we have expectations that we each have something to offer.
 Whether you’re a president or a plumber, your human contribution to an effort is worth something.
 And there’s dignity in it.

 In my time at Ford, we all had badges that included the famous One Ford plan on the front, and a list of “Expected Behaviors” on the reverse.
 In the list of behaviors, there were a couple that implied that dignity was at the core of them:

 Include everyone: respect, listen to, help and appreciate others.